Danielmoraisg/Graph-ly/README.md

 * template.xlsx

-files containing structured data to guide users on how their data should be structured in order to be compatible with the aplication
+Files containing structured data to guide users on how their data should be structured in order to be compatible with the aplication